apache/nuttx/Documentation/platforms/arm/stm32f1/boards/fire-stm32v2/index.rst

 fire-stm2v2
 ===========

-This README discusses issues unique to NuttX configurations for the M3 Wildfire development board (STM32F103VET6).
+This page discusses issues unique to NuttX configurations for the M3 Wildfire development board (STM32F103VET6).
 See http://firestm32.taobao.com

 This configuration should support both the version 2 and version 3 of the